Session-42/groove2groove/README.md

 ### Additional Notes:
+#### Hyperparameters:
+We found that the 'v01_drums' and 'v01_drums_vel' models gave good results (v01_drums got got higher similarity scores in the humman assesment of style similarity).

+In the "Self Blend" Temperature of 0.4 gave a relatively creative output while still conserving the content, whereas 0.1 was very conservative (Any value between 0 and 1 can be used for even more conservative/creative result.).

 #### Time Signature:
 The current groove2groove model supports only time signature of 4/4.
 It is possible to rewrite 3/4 time signature to 4/4 by using triola-legnth notes, but it is not clear what will be the quality of the output.